BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 shall come to pass, that every one that findeth me shall slay me.

-4:15 And the LORD said unto him,
+4:15 And the LORD said unto him, Therefore

 ## The Book of Psalms